What is a California Registered Agent?

 - Reliable Customer Service From California Business Experts

 We take registered agent service seriously.
-In fact, this is all that we do.
 Most agents in California are actually law firms and CPAs, and their registered agent clients are only a small portion of their overall income.
 How much dedication do you think you get from someone who considers you an “Added Service”?
 At California Legal Scriveners, we are dedicated to every client because business filings and registered agent service are all we do.
 With us, you get more than just someone to accept service of process.
 You get an entire business identity in a box.

 Custom Service for California Businesses